kolbasa/cordova-plugin-apkupdater/README.md

 ```

 Your application logic now has to decide what happens with this update.
 So your app needs to know its own version.
-It can be hard coded or you can use [cordova-plugin-app-version](https://github.com/whiteoctober/cordova-plugin-app-version).
+It can be hard coded, or you can use [cordova-plugin-app-version](https://github.com/whiteoctober/cordova-plugin-app-version).
 This is what the `version` field is for.
 It will not be parsed by the plugin, you can choose your own versioning scheme.
+For example, you can mark updates as optional or mandatory.

-The `ready` field will tell you, if this update was already downloaded and is ready to install.
+The `ready` field will tell you, if this update is already complete and ready to install.

 You can now tell the plugin to download the update.
 There are two functions for this: `download` and `backgroundDownload`.